coffee makers icon

 ease of use icon

-Close-up of the buttons on the Keurig K-Classic single serve machine
+Close-up of the buttons and control options on the Keurig K-Classic single-serve coffee maker

 coffee beans icon